decodedfaith/flutter_chess/README.md

 # Chess Game App 🕹️

-Welcome to the Chess Game app, a portfolio project built with **Flutter** and **Flame Game Engine**!
+Welcome to the Chess Game app, a project built with **Flutter** and **Flame Game Engine**!
 This project is currently in development, showcasing skills in mobile game development, animation, and game logic implementation.

 ---